AustinPriesel-Skillable/DPAI-110-aipwrdanlytcmsfbrcdepth/Labguides/Usecase 01/Usecase01.md

-# Use Case 01: Creating a Lakehouse, ingesting sample data and building a report
+# Use case 01: Creating a Lakehouse, ingesting sample data and building a report

 **Introduction**